 If you have a group of 10 or more, please call 404.814.4062.

 Holiday Hours of Operation

-Margaret Mitchell House is closed December 24 - 26 as well as January 1.
+Margaret Mitchell House is closed November 24, December 24 - 26, and January 1.
 Margaret Mitchell House is open on Martin Luther King Jr. Day, Presidents Day, Memorial Day, Labor Day, and Columbus Day.
-Margaret Mitchell House will open at noon on the 4th of July.
+Margaret Mitchell House opens at noon on the 4th of July.

 Limited free parking is available in designated spaces at 979 Crescent Ave NE.
 Paid street parking is available in the surrounding area as well as a paid public garage at 930 Juniper Street.